The Circle and the Line

 the body chakras

 Your major chakras work as a system.
 Everyone has stronger and weaker chakras.
 We can work with them individually it is best to work with the system as a whole network.
-Chakras run along the vertical axis.
+As mentioned chakras run along the vertical axis.
 This is the first polarity to strengthen.
 Start by opening your root and crown chakras.
-They create the flow of energy in the vertical axis that feeds the other five.
+They create the flow of energy through the central channel.
+This feeds and balances the other five.
 Scan your chakras to see which one or which ones are deficient, because chakras influence each other.
-Go to my latest Podcast Series.
+To understand more please go to my latest Podcast Series.

 the Transcendent chakras